Running

 Get-WinEvent -LogName System | ForEach-Object { $_ | ConvertTo-Json -Compress } | .\preq.exe

-CRE Reports
+CRE reports

 preq

 prints CRE detections to standard out.
 It also records details for each detection in a JSON report.
 The concise details on standard out list the CRE ID, its severity, the number of hits in the data for the CRE, and the first observed timestamp.
+Check out the CRE schema for more details.

 The report provides additional context on the problem, the impact, its mitigation, and references.
 It also records the specific matches in the data by the CRE rule with their timestamps.